gopalkumar315/ridona/README.md

 For reading files there are three modes
 * by_chunk()
-  With this method you can read big files part to part, you can pass `chunk_size` in method, the default value is 10,000 bytes, it means in evey iteration you get 10,000 bytes of the file
+  With this method you can read big files part to part, you can pass `chunk_size`, the default value is 10,000 bytes, it means in evey iteration you get 10,000 bytes of the file
 ```php
 $file = new ridona\File('./tests/files/lorem_ipsum_1.txt');
 foreach ($file->by_chunk() as $chunk) {